Explore New Zealand... one of the best holiday travel destinations for relaxation, activities, and adventure experiences... Aotearoa

-Many of the New Zealand animals have retained their original forms from ancient times.
+Many of the animals found in New Zealand have retained their original forms from ancient times.
 There is a frog that has live young and are crickets without wings (Weta), an alternative to mice, that forages on the forest floor.

 The reptiles and frogs animal group (herpetofauna) includes the tuatara, lizards such as skinks and geckos, and the four species of native frog (pepeketua) classified within this group.